Noise-robust exploration of many-body quantum states on near-term quantum devices: Acknowledgements

-We would like to thank Albert H. Werner and Carlos E. Gonz\' alez-Guill\' en for helpful discussions.
-We acknowledge financial support from the VILLUM FONDEN via the QMATH Centre of Excellence (Grant no. 10059).
+We would like to thank Albert H. Werner, Carlos E. Gonz\' alez-Guill\' en and Giacomo de Palma for helpful discussions.
+We acknowledge financial support from the VILLUM FONDEN via the QMATH Centre of Excellence (Grant no. 10059), from the European Research Council (ERC Grant Agreement No. 337603) and from the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union's Horizon 2020 Programme (QuantAlgo project) via the Innovation Fund Denmark.
+JB acknowledges funding from the NWO Gravitation Program Quantum Software Consortium.